 Third on the list is Kids Inc., with its pumpkin patch and children’s corn maze, that’s just the right size for the kids to navigate on their own, but fun for adults too.
 Once the kids have successfully made it through the maze, there is a small animal farm that allows children and adults to roam about with goats, sheep, and a giant pig.

 But even with so many activities to see and do, perhaps the best attraction to Apple Hill is the apple orchards themselves.
+U-Pick apple season is Mid-September through November, blueberry picking in Mid-June and U-Pick Pumpkins in October.

 Visitors of all ages will enjoy wandering through the beautiful rows of trees, some that have paths that wind their way to tiny bakeries that make a variety of apple treats, including apple fritters and apple cider doughnuts, caramel apples, apple turnovers, apple butter, and apple pie with cider sauce of course.